About the financial provisioning scheme

 The Mineral and Energy Resources (Financial Provisioning) Act 2018 (the Act) came into force on 1 April 2019.
 The Act replaces the prior financial assurance arrangements for resource activities under the Environmental Protection Act 1994 (EP Act) with the Financial Provisioning Scheme (the Scheme).

 The legislation also amended the EP Act to require mining companies to develop Progressive Rehabilitation and Closure Plans.
-The EP Act rehabilitation amendments will commence later in 2019 and more information can be found at the Department of Environment and Science’s (DES) website.
+The EP Act rehabilitation amendments commenced in November 2019 and more information can be found at the Department of Environment and Science’s (DES) website.

 The purpose of the Scheme is to improve the State’s management of its financial risk in the event holders of a resource activity environmental authority (holders) or small scale mining tenure (SSMT) fail to comply with their environmental management and rehabilitation obligations.
 Over time, the scheme will also provide funds to support rehabilitation of abandoned mines and expand research into mine rehabilitation.

 The scheme manager is responsible for administering all SSMT and holders’ financial provisioning on behalf of the State of Queensland.
 To enable this, all holders and SSMT financial assurance (called surety in the Act) held by the DES and the Department of Natural Resources and Mines (DNRME) was transferred to the Scheme throughout April 2019.

 Under the Scheme: